COMMUTER TAX BENEFIT

 How Does The Commuter Tax Benefit Work?

-The amount that is tax free is capped.
+The tax-free amount is capped.
 The IRS sets the cap annually.
-The transit benefit cap is $315/month in 2024.
+The transit benefit cap is $325/month in 2025.

 These funds are then excluded in the following tax calculations: